Instant Translate Options Deep-Dive

 Option #1: Attribute translation authorship

-If Option #1 is selected, all translated segments with exact matches will be attributed to the current user running the Pretranslation, regardless of attribution within the associated Lilt Memory.
-The Pretranslated segments are
+If Option #1 is selected, all translated segments with exact matches will be attributed to the current user running Instant Translate, regardless of attribution within the associated Translation Memory.
+The translated segments are

 confirmed in Translate mode, but can still be edited as needed.

-If Option #1 is not selected, attribution will be given to the person who made the original translation in the associated Lilt Memory and the segment will not be marked as
+If Option #1 is not selected, attribution will be given to the person who made the original translation in the associated Translation Memory and the segment will not be marked as

 confirmed in Translate mode.

 Selecting Option #1 can be useful for tracking contributions across an entire Project.
-As described in the How to Read Project Reports article, within Project Reports, Pretranslations are counted as contributions under the designated author’s contribution section.
+As described in the How to Read Project Reports article, within Project Reports, segments generated by Instant Translate are counted as contributions under the designated author’s contribution section.
 If the project manager is attributed, the contributions will fall under their section.
 Otherwise, the contributions will be shown under the original translator, who may or may not be working on the Project.
-If they are working on the Project, the Pretranslation data will be combined with the data from manual contributions.
+If they are working on the Project, the Instant Translate data will be combined with the data from manual contributions.

 Option #2: Accept and lock exact matches